pauldeschacht/pauldeschacht.github.io/_posts/2014-04-28-DSL-Parser.md

 "Total;3000.0"
 ```

-The result will look like:
+The output of the DSL parser must look like:
 ```javascript
 airport^BRU^BE^1000^01-Jan-2014
 airport^CDG^FR^2000^01-Dec-2013